Lyinggod/FFG-Star-Wars-Extra-Fields/README.md

 If you encounter any issues or have suggestions for improvements, please [open an issue](https://github.com/Lyinggod/lgs-ffg-star-wars-extra-fields/issues) on the GitHub repository.
 Contributions are welcome—feel free to submit pull requests or propose new features!

----

-Thank you for using **Star Wars Extra Fields**!
-May the Force be with your campaigns.